 Sometimes it can be helpful to just see things in a different light!
 Help clients spice up their workout routine by offering a recovery class with a more relaxed vibe.
 Using battery-powered candles makes it even easier on you.

-14. Promote new and visiting instructors
+14. Promote new and visiting instructors and trainers

 15. Offer focused weeks

 We all know about Leg Day, but you can take it to the next level by dedicating a whole week to a specific focus.
 Some of our favourites are arms, core, and improving flexibility.
 You can even do a meditation week and offer five minutes of meditation at the end of each class.

 Make sure you have a spot in your studio where clients want to take selfies to show off their hard work on their personal social media accounts.
 It can be as simple as a mirror and your logo or a branded hashtag painted on the wall.
 Make sure the lighting is flattering and shows everyone at their best (self-esteem, here we come!).
 Ask clients to tag their location when they post.

 Embrace your inner kid and get into the spirit of the holidays.
 Decorate the studio with holiday decor or take it to the next level and offer themed workouts leading up to the holiday.
 Encourage clients to wear costumes for a haunted Halloween workout, go green for St. Patrick’s Day, or offer free classes for significant others on Valentine’s Day.
 It’s easy to keep everyone in the loop with Frederick.
 Design stunning email newsletters and holiday campaigns and let them know you’re ready to celebrate!

 18. Plan community hikes or take class outside

 Take your workout outdoors with a hike for members and their friends and family!
 Let everyone know where to meet and do group stretches for warm-up and cool-down.
 You can also try hosting your regular workout outside and soak up that sun.